Design and Architecture of Nebula Graph¶

 Design-Thinking: Meta Service¶

 The binary of the meta service is nebula-metad.
-Here is the list of its main functionalities:
+Here is the list of its primary functionalities:

 In Nebula Graph different roles are assigned diverse privileges.
 We provide the following native roles: Global Admin, Graph Space Admin, User and Guest. - Cluster configuration management